einstweilen/ntfshelper/README.md

-# NTFS Helper for Os X macOS
+# NTFS Helper for OS X macOS

-This is a very old trick (this [Mac OX S Hints article](http://hints.macworld.com/article.php?story=20090913140023382) from **2009** links to a similar app, the original site is down but still available via the Wayback Machine [NTFS Mounter](https://web.archive.org/web/20180308141804/http://www.ntfsmounter.com/)) but
+This is a very old trick (this [Mac OS X Hints article](http://hints.macworld.com/article.php?story=20090913140023382) from **2009** links to a similar app, the original site is down but still available via the Wayback Machine [NTFS Mounter](https://web.archive.org/web/20180308141804/http://www.ntfsmounter.com/)) but

 NTFS Helper consists of two services: **NFTS Watcher** (monitors newly mounted disks and offers to make a NTFS disk writable) and **NTFS Helper** (makes disks writable and cleans hidden OS X specific files and folders before ejecting the NTFS disk).
 The services can be used together or each on it's own.